irenexychen/resource-fiesta/README.md

-# resource-fiesta
+# RESOURCE-FIESTA  :tada:

-:octocat: Links and resources accumulated over the years about internship and full time job opportunities.
-PRs welcome :)
+- :octocat: Aggregation of career-related resources accumulated over the years
+- No affiliate links unless explicitly specified.
+- PRs welcome :)
+- Feel free to contact me at [hello@irenexychen.com](mailto:hello@irenexychen.com?subject=Resource%Fiesta%20GitHub) !
+My policy has always been unrestrained thoughts and advice if I'm in a position to help.

 ***